diegojromerolopez/congolway/README.md

 Usage of ./bin/randomgol:
   -columns int
-        Number of columns of the grid (default 100) -outputFilePath string
+        Number of columns of the grid (default 100) -description string
+        Description of the game of life instance that will be created -name string
+        Name of the game of life instance that will be created (default "Random Gol") -outputFilePath string
-        File path where the random grid will be saved (default "out.txt") -randomSeed int
+        File path where the random grid will be saved (only .txt and .cells extensions are allowed) (default "out.txt") -outputFormat string
-        Rnadom
+        Only used for congolway files (.txt files).
+File format "dense" or "sparse" -randomSeed int
+        Random seed
   -rows int
-        Number of rows of the grid (default 100) -outputFormat string
+        Number of rows of the grid (default 100)
-        File format "dense" or "sparse" (default "dense")
 ```

 ## Samples